-This classification scheme is approved by the Graduate School Board of Examiners/the Graduate Studies Sub-Committee.
-Last updated: July 2011
+This classification scheme is approved by the Graduate School Board of Examiners.
+Last updated: July 2013

 This scheme should be read in conjunction with the Regulations for Taught Masters Degrees, the relevant Taught Masters degree programme regulations, the relevant online Taught Masters course guides and the Code of Good Practice for Taught Masters Programmes: Teaching, Learning and Assessment.